podhmo/handofcats/README.rst

 - If you want single command, `as_command()` is helpful ✨
 - If you want multi command has many sub-commands, `as_subcommand()` is helpful ✨
+- If you want Something like `create-react-app's eject <https://github.com/facebook/create-react-app#philosophy>`_, use `--expose` option ◀️

 as_command()
 ----------------------------------------